Internals

 tinx follows this path:

-internal/buildcompiles the binaries listed inspec.platforms.internal/ociwrites config, manifest, metadata, assets, and binary layers into an OCI layout.internal/ocioptionally pushes the layout to a registry through ORAS.
+internal/parsernormalizes the provider manifest into a package model.internal/buildinfers build targets from normalized bundle layer sources.internal/buildcompiles the required bundle-backed binaries.internal/ocistages bundle sources, writes config, manifest, normalized package metadata, and bundle layers into an OCI layout.internal/ocioptionally pushes the layout to a registry through ORAS.

 Storage model